ekskog/hbvu_attic_lab/how-to-build/instructions/flatcar.md

 sudo hostnamectl set-hostname new_flatcar_vm sudo vim /etc/hosts
 ```
-Set a static IP Address by creating a file and adding the following:
+Set a static IP Address by creating a file called /etc/systemd/network/10-static.network and adding the following:

 ```
 [Match]
 Name=<your interface name>